Grand Rapids Truck Accident Lawyer

 How Michigan's No-Fault Law Affects Your Truck Accident Case

-We See What You're Up Against — We've Beaten It Before
+We See What You're Up Against.
+We've Beaten It Before.

-Free consultation — no fee unless we recover.
-Call (616) 591-3700 any time.
+For full information on our truck accident investigation process and Michigan-wide representation, visit our Michigan Truck Accident Lawyer page.
 The Michigan Legal Center — Grand Rapids truck accident lawyers · 250 Monroe Avenue Northwest, Grand Rapids, MI 49503.
 Serving Grand Rapids, Wyoming, Kentwood, Walker, Grandville, Comstock Park, Byron Center, Cascade Township, East Grand Rapids, and all of Kent County.
-For our full investigation process and statewide representation, see our Michigan Truck Accident Lawyer page.

 Our Legal Process